 - Career counseling and support

+Did learning about how to prepare for medical assistant job interview questions interest you?
 The Medical Assistant program at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.

 Medical Assistant students at Hunter Business School spend 160 hours in an externship in an actual medical work environment where they are supervised and taught in order to gain valuable on-the-job training.
 Contact us to learn more about the Medical Assistant program and how to start a rewarding career as a medical assistant.